-The two most common forms of free spins will come from either a deposit or no deposit promotion.
-With a deposit offer you will need to deposit a certain amount of money in order to get your free spins.
-Once you’ve done this your offer will be triggered and then you can use your spins as you please.
+A common offer attached to free spins is the deposit offer.
+With a deposit offer you will need to load your account with a specified amount of money in order to get your free spins.
+Once you’ve done this your offer will be triggered and then you can use your spins.

-A no deposit option is actually much less common, but it’s basically where you sing up to an account with the casino and they will activate your account with free spins without having to make a deposit.
+A no deposit option also exists, although it is actually much less common these days.
+It’s main function was just to get people to sign up, and when you do the casino will activate your account with free spins immediately without you having to deposit a penny.

-When it comes to the deposit promotion, it all depends on the amount that you need to deposit.
-You ideally want the most free spins for the least amount of money deposited, as this will offer better value.
+When it comes to the deposit promotions, their value depends on the amount that you need to deposit.
+You ideally want the most free spins for the smallest amount of money deposited, as this will offer more spins at a lower cost.

 As we stated at the start, there is very little in this life that is truly free and the casino industry is no different.
-Whilst technically you do get to spin on a slot for free, getting any winnings out from these free spins is often easier said than done.
+Whilst technically you do get to spin on a slot for free, turning any winnings from these free spins into withdrawable cash takes work.

-Most will come with some sort of wagering requirement added to them.
-This will range massively with each bookmaker, so make sure you do your research and see what you need to do should you win big.
+Most free spins offers will come with some sort of wagering requirement added to them, potentially on top of a minimum deposit.
+This will range massively with each bookmaker, so make sure you do your research and see what you are letting yourself in for.

-For example, a caisno might offer you 100 free spins, but with it they may state you need to wager through any winnings 10 times before being able to withdraw.
+For example, a casino might offer you 100 free spins, but they state you need to wager through any winnings 10 times before being able to withdraw.
 Let’s say that you win £50 from your 100 free spins.
-To withdraw this money or to shift it into your cash balance from your bonus balance, then you would need to wager £500 (10 x £50) worth of wagers with the casino.
+To withdraw this money or to shift it into your cash balance from your bonus balance, you would need to wager £500 at the casino:

-Having said that, there are some casinos that will offer you no wagering free spins.
-This is where they give you a certain number of free spins when you sign up and then you get to keep any winnings you make from that, no strings attached.
+Having said all that, there are some casinos that will offer you no wagering free spins.
+This is where they give you a certain number of free spins when you sign up and then you get to keep any winnings you make from them no strings attached.

-Whilst rare, these are starting to become more popular.
-The rise of these types of offers have come in place of a lot of casino bonuses.
-So, you run the risk of getting nothing at all for your welcome offer in exchange for the gamble of winning big with a number of free spins.
+Whilst rare, these are starting to crop up more often than they used to.
+These types of offers do tend to come in place of casino bonuses a lot of the time though, so you run the risk of getting nothing at all for your welcome offer in exchange for the gamble of winning big with a number of free spins.

 We are actually really big fans of these new promotions as it’s likely that the majority of people won’t clear their bonuses or winnings anyway, so this at least gives them a chance to win some cash before inevitably falling away.